attakei/ansible-vim-bootstrap/README.md

 Support languages
 -----------------

-This role support these languages of vim-bootstrap.
+This role support all languages of vim-bootstrap.

-* html
-* javascript
-* python

 Role Variables
 --------------